Friday, March 24, 2023

 In 2021, the agrochemical industry saw significant advancements and product developments.
 Even in difficult times, the adoption of faster and more cost-effective analytical methods has given the sector a significant boost.
 Despite rising input prices, income has increased dramatically due to higher output prices and higher output volumes.
 Continuing this trend, producers are all striving to set a standard through transformed methodologies in fertilizers, agrochemicals, and other products.

-New developments such as integrated pest management (IPM), precision farming, and off-patent products, all of which have the potential to reduce agrochemical revenues, are shaping the agricultural chemical industry outlook significantly.
-Long-term developments such as genome editing, food waste management, improvements in animal feed digestibility, declining biofuels demand, and the growing popularity of indoor farming are also causing disruption.
+New developments such as integrated pest management (IPM), precision farming, and off-patent products, all of which have the potential to reduce agrochemical revenues, are shaping the agricultural chemicals industry outlook significantly.
+Long-term developments such as genome editing, food waste management, improvements in animal feed digestibility, declining biofuel demand, and the growing popularity of indoor farming are also causing disruption.

 Rising Food Demand